-This Strategic Plan provides the vision, mission, purpose, core values and strategic priorities for the agency.
+The San Diego Housing Commission's (SDHC) Strategic Plan Fiscal Year (FY) 2022 - FY 2024 provides the vision, mission, purpose, core values and strategic priorities for the agency.

 Vision: Everyone in the City of San Diego has a home they can afford.